Loading....

 Why a gentle walk ?

-The practice of Shinrin Yoku is based on walking through the forest at a gentle pace for two hours or more.
+The practice of forest bathing is based on walking through the forest at a gentle pace for 3 hours or more.

 Keeping your phone switched off allows time to soak up the environment around you and come into the here and now… Only the present is real.
 That is why it is called « present » – a gift.